-Start losing weight by eating from this list of 20+ best superfoods.
+Start losing weight by eating from this list of 20+ zero calorie foods.
 These superfoods are packed with fiber, vitamins, antioxidants and more!
 When it comes down to losing weight it is as simple as counting your calories!

-This list contains the best superfoods we consume on a regular basis to maintain our healthy weight and live a healthy lifestyle.
+This zero calorie foods list contains the best superfoods we consume on a regular basis to maintain our healthy weight and live a healthy lifestyle.
 These zero calorie foods helped me lose over 40lbs!

 Calories: 27 per cup